bamaas/HomeLab-2.0/README.md

 - **🌍 Manage multiple environments effortlessly**
   Build on a shared base with environment-specific overlays for clear separation and reproducibility.

+- **🔐 Secret management made easy**
+Secure your secrets with SOPS: encrypted, version-controlled, and stored right alongside your config.
+No external vaults, no guesswork.

 ## 🏛️ Foundation stack

 This section describes the essential infrastructure components that form the backbone of the homelab environment.